How to Use Anki for Long-Term Retention of Course Material

 Using Tags and Custom Study Filters

 Tags allow you to categorize cards across multiple dimensions without creating rigid sub-decks.
 A medical student might tag cards as “Biochemistry::Enzymes,” “High-Yield,” “Professor-Smith-Specific,” and “Confused” simultaneously.
-This enables powerful custom study sessions: filter by “Confused” to review only your weakest cards before an exam, filter by “Professor-Smith-Specific” to prepare specifically for a particular exam without reviewing the full deck, or filter by “High-Yield” to do an efficient rapid review of the most exam-critical material.
-The Custom Study feature in Anki (accessible from the deck screen) lets you create temporary filtered decks based on any combination of tags, intervals, and card states — a hugely underused capability.
+This enables powerful custom study sessions: filter by “Confused” to review only your weakest cards before an exam, or filter by “High-Yield” for an efficient rapid review of the most exam-critical material.
+The Custom Study feature in Anki lets you create temporary filtered decks based on any combination of tags, intervals, and card states.

 The FSRS Optimizer and Retention Rate Tuning

 FSRS aims to learn your memory patterns and schedule reviews more efficiently than SM-2.
-Users have full control over their target retention rate, and the algorithm optimizes review scheduling to hit that target with the fewest reviews necessary.
 Most students do well with a target retention of 85–90%.
-Setting it higher (95%+) dramatically increases review burden for marginal gains in retention certainty; setting it lower (below 80%) produces significant lapses.
-Run the FSRS optimizer in Anki every few weeks once you have a substantial review history — it recalibrates the algorithm to your actual performance data and reduces your total daily review time progressively as your memory patterns become better understood.
+Setting it higher (95%+) dramatically increases review burden for marginal gains; setting it lower (below 80%) produces significant lapses.
+Run the FSRS optimizer in Anki every few weeks once you have a substantial review history — it recalibrates the algorithm to your actual performance data and reduces total daily review time progressively.

 Connecting Anki to Active Note-Taking Systems